 The Carnegie Foundation for the Advancement of Teaching was chartered by an act of Congress in 1906.
 Since then, it has pioneered a broad range of transformative advancements in K–12 and higher education, including the creation of the Carnegie Unit; TIAA; standards for schools of law, medicine, education, and engineering; Educational Testing Service; the GRE; Pell Grants; the Carnegie Classifications; the U.S. Department of Education; and the use of improvement science to build the field’s capacity to improve.

 Today, the Carnegie Foundation has set its sights on tackling the nation’s most significant educational challenge: achieving educational equity for Black, Latinx, Indigenous, Asian and Pacific Islander, and first-generation students, as well as those from low-income households.
 Carnegie will leverage its expertise, assets, partnerships, convening power, and social and reputational capital to address longstanding educational inequities that impede economic mobility and exacerbate racial inequality.

 To accomplish these aims, the Foundation will pursue four intersecting strategic priorities:

 Carnegie will not do this work alone.
-Key to executing the work—and having impact at scale—will be partnerships.
-Essential, then, will be deepening Carnegie’s connections across the educational sector by forging community with the many organizations and stakeholders with whom we already collaborate and with whom we historically have not.
+Key to executing the work—and having impact at scale—are partnerships.
+Essential, then, is deepening Carnegie’s connections across the educational sector by forging community with the many organizations and stakeholders with whom we already collaborate and with whom we historically have not.